Gynecomastia , what is it?

 - Physical examination

 - Other scans like MRI of the breast area

-Types of surgery for gynecomastia we offer here at Rattinan clinic :
+Types of surgery for gynecomastia we offer here at Rattinan Medical Center :

 - Liposution – Fat removal surgery, this technique removes only the fatty tissue not the breast glandular tissue.
 Can be done together with Mastectomy.

 - Mastectomy – Surgical removal of breast tissue, the small curved incision is around the areola.
 New nipple will be created using nipple graft.
 This is for severe case of gynecomastia, or grading above three or more for better contour.

 Gynecomastia Surgery Risks